 #1 and #4 are clear enough, but the demarcation line between #2 and #3 is always a tricky balancing act.
-The lower-level a module, or the more security implications it has, the more likely that we should provide it.
-The more customization a module needs, the more restrictions using it imposes, or the more often it has backwards compatibility issues, the more likely that you should provide it.
+The lower-level a module, or the more security implications it has, the more likely it becomes that we should provide it.
+If a module requires customization, imposes restrictions, or often has backward compatibility issues, you should provide it.

-For PHP, we recommend the use of Composer or a similar tool to set up and manage your application's PHP environment.
-This will make sure that the modules (and versions of those modules) that your application expects are present and that they don't change out from under you as we continuously update our system.
-Consequently, we provide only PHP binaries, core extensions (both builtin and from PECL), and a library of commonly-used PEAR modules, and we can only install additional modules if they are of great general interest.
+We provide PHP binaries and core extensions (both built-in and from PECL).
+We add extensions only if they are of great general interest.
+We recommend the use of Composer or a similar tool to set up and manage your application's PHP environment.
+This will ensure that the modules (and versions of those modules) that your application expects are present and that they don't change out from under you as we continuously update our system.
+You may also build and use extensions we do not provide.

-For other general purpose utilities not specific to one of the above languages, we rely on the FreeBSD ports collection, which contains 27,000+ software packages.
-If a utility is of sufficient general interest (and not in one of the prohibited categories below), we are generally able to provide it.
+For other languages or general-purpose utilities, we rely on the FreeBSD ports collection, which contains 27,000+ software packages.
+If a package is of sufficient general interest (and not in one of the prohibited categories below), we are generally able to provide it.

 - client applications (like email or IRC clients)